 It is very beneficial to your health if you can find local, raw honey.
 I have heard that it helps with allergies other things if you can buy locally.
 This may take some research for you to find.
 If you do find a good supplier though, it is well-worth it.
 Raw honey can range anywhere from $2.00 a pound (the cheapest I’ve ever seen it) up to $5.00 a pound (and probably higher)!
 I buy honey in one gallon containers to save money.

 Grass-Fed Beef is a great thing to find locally.
 We found someone who raises his beef grass-fed and doesn’t use hormones or antibiotics on them.
 It is basically organic without being “certified” which costs farmers an arm and a leg to do so.
 If you can afford to buy 1/2 beef, that is probably going to be your best price.
 We split a half-beef between 3 families…and I don’t think it will last our family too long…

 I buy produce when it is on sale at our grocery store or at Costco.
 Our Costco carries a lot of organic produce which is fantastic!
 And I actually buy sweet potatoes and yams )non-organic) at Wal-Mart…they are almost half of the price of our grocery stores.
 I buy Ghiradelli Dark Chocolate Chips at Wal-Mart as well.

 Hopefully this information has been helpful to you.
 If you don’t have a Costco or something similar nearby that you can buy in bulk from, check around to see what is close to you.
 I’ve heard that “Whole Foods” is a great store to buy organic products, but we do not have one here.
-Let me know if you have further questions or suggestions to other places that you buy your ingredients!This post may contain affiliate links for which I may receive compensation.
-Thanks!
+Let me know if you have further questions or suggestions to other places that you buy your ingredients!This post contains affiliate links for which I may receive compensation.
+Thanks you for your support!